Cavlon/progblack_learninglog/log.md

 <img src="./images/WebGLpage2.png" alt="animated bogdanov map" width="800">

 I then browsed stack overflow, reddit and godot forums for questions I could answer and I found a couple questions about the Godot game engine that I was able to answer (https://stackoverflow.com/questions/75504631/godot-set-of-attack-movements/75510424#75510424) (https://www.reddit.com/r/godot/comments/119yull/moving_platform_apply_velocity_not_working) (https://www.reddit.com/r/godot/comments/119gwdi/3d_movement_question/) (https://godotforums.org/d/32861-weird-reaction-in-body-entered-signal/2) My username on stack overflow and godot forums is Cavlon and on reddit it is CavlonDeCadlon.

+Next I plan on learning how to properly transform 3D shapes and apply more complex fragment shaders to them as well as adding interactivity.